laravel-notification-channels/cmsms/README.md

 composer require laravel-notification-channels/cmsms
 ```

-You must install the service provider:
+You must install the service provider for Laravel 5.4 and below:

 ```php
 // config/app.php